recursionbane/ran/readme.md

          --listdirasjson=<bool>      When this AND -listdir are set, return directory listings as JSON -sa, -serve-all=<bool>           Serve all paths even if the path is start with dot.
     -g,  -gzip=<bool>                Turn on or off gzip compression.
 Default value is true (means turn on).
     -am, -auth-method=<auth>         Set authentication method, valid values are basic and digest.
-Default is basic.
-    -a,  -auth=<user:pass>           Turn on authentication and set username and password (separate by colon).
+Default is basic -a,  -auth=<user:pass>           Turn on authentication and set username and password (separate by colon).
                                      After turn on authentication, all the page require authentication.
          -401=<path>                 Path of a custom 401 file, relative to Root.
 Example: /401.html.